cmjagtap/Stock_Price_Predication/README.md

 #### DESCRIPTION:

-	This was a practise done by me for the course, `CS-604 Simulation and Modeling` during the academic year 2017-2018 .
+	This was a project given to me for the course, `CS-604 Simulation and Modeling` during the academic year 2017-2018 .

 #### BUILDING AND EXECUTING: